 Wheels under a crane are really nice, and they are part of what makes the mobile crane mobile.
 Yet, wheels can contribute to crane failure modes.
 Read more in the Wheels section of Gantry Crane Failure Modes.
 To avoid that, at Synthesis we mount the wheels with limits, set by springs, to increase gantry crane safety.

 Springs lift the crane so it can roll around when empty.
 However, when lifting a significant load, the springs compress, and the crane sets firm on the ground.
 In our design, the spring allows freedom to move with a light-ish load, but not with a heavy one.
 For instance, the crane in our shop has springs set at about 125#.
 With a 200# crane, it means a center load of less than 300# can roll, but above that, the crane sets down secure.
-We think a 500# load is something we can control appropriately, but don’t want the risk of something like 1000# moving around.
+We think a 300# load is something we can control appropriately, but don’t want the risk of something like 1000# moving (or swinging) around.

 Establishing a minimum telescoping leg overlap also contributes to gantry crane safety.
 This is built-in with our gantry crane plans.
 Using less internal overlap can lead to compromised function (legs wobbling or not standing straight up).
 The length of the feet are another example.
 Theoretically a gantry crane needs only small feet, but for the practical side, and the safety side, longer is better.

 Build For Strength

 Gussets are another great automatic precaution.
 Don’t underestimate their value in strengthening beam intersections.
 Both, top and bottom.
 It’s very common to see huge gussets or angle braces at the bottom (legs to the feet), but they are frequently missing at the top.
 Look at this image.
 While it looks good, a design without extra beam bracing at the top is kind of stupid.
 [And yes, I can say that, because I did stupid once, and the joint failed.
 A gusset like the one in yellow (image near the top of this page) increases joint strength drastically.]